 \section{Introduction}

-Tabular data is fundamental in the health domain, representing datasets such as patient records, clinical reports, and survey data in a structured format \cite{sterne2009multiple,shwartz2022tabular,hernandez2022synthetic}.
-However, these datasets often suffer from missing values, which present significant challenges for critical decision-making in healthcare and for studies that rely on complete data for accurate predictions and analyses.
-To address this issue, feature imputation \cite{brick1996handling,troyanskaya2001missing,jazayeri2020imputation,bernardini2023novel}—the process of estimating missing values based on observed data—plays a crucial role in maintaining data integrity and ensuring meaningful analysis.
+Handling missing data is a fundamental challenge across various domains, including datasets such as clinical reports, financial records, product characteristics, and survey data in a tabular format \cite{sterne2009multiple, 10.1145/3460231.3474268, shwartz2022tabular,hernandez2022synthetic,10.1145/3640457.3688145}.
+However, these datasets frequently suffer from missing values, which can severely impact the reliability of critical decision-making processes that depend on complete and accurate data.
+To address this issue, feature imputation \cite{brick1996handling,troyanskaya2001missing,jazayeri2020imputation,bernardini2023novel}, the process of estimating missing values based on observed data, plays a crucial role in maintaining data integrity and ensuring meaningful analysis.

-Common approaches to feature imputation can be broadly categorized into two groups.
-(1)Statistical Methods: Techniques such as mean or mode imputation, MICE \cite{little2019statistical}, and MissForest \cite{stekhoven2012missforest} are simple and widely used due to their ease of implementation.
+Common approaches for feature imputation can be broadly categorized into two groups.
+(1) Statistical Methods: Techniques such as mean or mode imputation and MICE \cite{little2019statistical} are simple and widely used due to their ease of implementation.
 While these methods are straightforward, they can introduce bias.
-(2)Deep Learning-Based Methods: Models like GAIN \cite{yoon2018gain}, DIFFIMPUTE \cite{mattei2019miwae}, and GRAPE \cite{you2020handling} aim to model complex data distributions and dependencies leveraging advanced neural network architectures to capture non-linear relationships within the data.
-However, they typically require large volumes of data and can be challenging to train, particularly in healthcare settings where data is often limited, imbalanced, or subject to strict privacy regulations.
+(2) Deep Learning-Based Methods: Models like GAIN \cite{yoon2018gain}, DIFFIMPUTE \cite{mattei2019miwae}, and GRAPE \cite{you2020handling} aim to model complex data distributions and dependencies leveraging advanced neural network architectures to capture non-linear relationships within the data.
+However, they typically require large volumes of data and can be challenging to train, particularly in scenarios like healthcare where data are often limited, imbalanced, or subject to strict privacy regulations.